popluation-health/pop-health-docs/README.md

 The objective of the architecture is to create an efficient, serverless, and rules driven architecture that can be used to process health data telemetry from a wide array of devices and health data ecosystems and unify those diverse sources to allow for common processing and actions within a given population.

-By utilizing a rules driven approach the application gives enterprises the ability to customize data processing via decision tables and in the future via business process management notation.
+A rules driven approach  gives enterprises the ability to customize data processing via decision tables (and in the future via business process management notation).
+Coupled with a serverless architecture allows for rapid deployment of new capability on Quarkus with little or no code changes..

 ### Architecture